nightroman/FarNet/Vessel/README.md

     Updates the history log.
     It removes missing paths and excessive records.

+- `[Del]`

+    Stops or starts the current item tracking.

 - `[ShiftDel]` (Panels, Editor, Viewer)

-    Removes the current file from history.
+    Removes the current item from log and history.

 - [List menu keys]